 The enlarged spleen may ‘hold on’ to blood cells, instead of releasing them into the blood.
 The spleen may also destroy blood cells.
 This can reduce the numbers of blood cells in the blood.

 At first, MF may not cause any symptoms.
 Some people are diagnosed with MF when they have a blood test taken for another reason.
 When symptoms do develop, they are most often due to having too few blood cells or an enlarged spleen.

-MF is usually diagnosed by a haematologist (specialist in blood disorders).
-The diagnosis may be suspected after the results of a blood test called a full blood count.
+MF is usually diagnosed by a haematologist (a specialist in blood disorders).
+The diagnosis may be suspected from the results of a routine blood test called a full blood count.
 This test counts the number of red blood cells, white blood cells and platelets in the blood.

-You may have a blood test to check for a change (mutation) in a gene called JAK2.
-This gene is important in regulating the production of blood cells.
-The fault in the gene occurs during the person’s lifetime.
-It isn’t something you’re born with and you can’t pass it on to your children.
+This blood test checks for a change (mutation) in a gene called JAK2.
+This gene helps control how many blood cells are made.
+A change (mutation) in the gene, which happens during the person's lifetime, can cause MF.
+It isn't something you’re born with and you can’t pass it on to your children.

 Bone marrow sample (biopsy)

 Your doctor may want to take a sample of bone marrow (biopsy) to examine under a microscope (see diagram below).
 The sample is usually taken from the back of your hip bone (pelvis).
 You will be given an injection of local anaesthetic to numb the area.
 The doctor will then pass a needle through the skin into the bone, and draw a small sample of liquid marrow (bone marrow aspirate) into a syringe.

 After this, the doctor will also take a small core (piece) of marrow from the bone (a trephine biopsy).
 Both samples will be looked at later under a microscope.

 The test can be done on the ward or in the outpatients department.
 The whole procedure takes about 15-20 minutes.
 It may be uncomfortable when the marrow is drawn into the syringe, but this should only last for a few seconds.